mpatacchiola/contextual-squeeze-and-excitation/README.md

 Our pretrained model can be easily used on a dataset of your choice.
 If you want to use the model only for inference (no training on MetaDataset) then you just need to install Pytorch.

-We provide and example script that runs the pretrained UpperCaSE (with EfficientNetB0) for inference on CIFAR100 and SVHN in the file [example.py](./example.py)
+We provide an example script that runs the pretrained UpperCaSE (with EfficientNetB0) for inference on CIFAR100 and SVHN in the file [example.py](./example.py).

 Reproducing the experiments